+Tomoya Kitani Shizuoka University e-mail:t-kitani@ieee.org

-Tomoya KitaniToru AokiHironobu OnishiGraduate School of Informatics, Shizuoka University e-mail:t-kitani@ieee.orgResearch Institute of Electronics, Shizuoka UniversityGraduate School of Engineering, Shizuoka Universitye-mail:rtaoki@rie.shizuoka.ac.jpe-mail:onishi@hatanolab.eng.shizuoka.ac.jp
+Toru Aoki Graduate School of Informatics.
+Research Institute of Electronics.
+Shizuoka University e-mail:rtaoki@rie.shizuoka.ac.jp

+Hironobu Onishi Graduate School of Engineering, Shizuoka University e-mail:onishi@hatanolab.eng.shizuoka.ac.jp

-Abstract-In order to estimate a receiver's position, a Global Positioning System (GPS) receiver has to receive the signals from at least four observable satellites.
-However, in urban areas, the number of the observable satellites decreases because urban areas have many buildings.
-In such cases, the position estimation cannot be performed well.
-So, our research considers position estimation in case that the observable satellites are decreased.
-Many vehicles have the distances sensors which can measure traveling distance.
-Our proposal can estimate own position by using the traveling distance and the previous position which is estimated under good GPS condition.
-Our experimental results will show our effectiveness of the proposal.
+Abstract-Global Positioning System (GPS) requires the signals from at least four observable satellites with good condition.
+However, in urban areas, the number of the observable satellites in line-of-sight decreases because urban areas have many buildings.
+In such case, the position estimation cannot be performed well.
+In order to estimate even if the good observable satellites are decreased, we use distance sensors.
+Many vehicles have the distance sensors that can measure traveling distances.
+In our proposal, the distance sensors assist in calculating own position.
+By the combination of GPS and the distance sensors, the proposed method can continue robust positioning even if we are in urban areas.
+Our experimental results will evaluate our effectiveness of the proposal.

-Keywords-GPS; Positioning; Urban canyon; Lack of observable satellites.
+Keywords-GPS; Positioning; Urban canyon; Lack of $observable\ satellites.$